aakashshau/Tourist_webpage/README.md

 # Tourist_webpage
-wEB PAGE is created with the help of Html & css.
+WEB PAGE is created with the help of Html & css.